matortheeternal/mod-picker/setup/Backend Setup Directions.md

 Go to the mod-picker directory in the mod-picker repo, open a command window, and type `bundle install`.
 This will install all gems (dependencies) that are missing.

 ### Step 12:
+In the same command window type `rake db:migrate`.
+This will add the columns needed by the devise authentication gem to the database.

+### Step 13:
 In the same command window type `rails server`.
 Your server should now be running!  :)

-### Step 13:
+### Step 14:
 Open your internet browser and navigate to [127.0.0.1:3000](http://127.0.0.1:3000).
 You can navigate to various pages from the homepage.